lpmi-13/minimalPairGenerator/README.md

 `convert_to_mp3.py`

-2. more cleaning of transcripts (this plus previous two should be combined into one step) and remove parentheses
+2. more cleaning of transcripts and removing parentheses

 `clean_transcripts.sh`